aleen42/PersonalWiki/projectManagement/review/review.md

 - The project scope statement should reference supporting documents, such as product specifications that will affect what products are produced or purchased, or corporate policies, which might affect how products or services are produced.
 - The project scope statement, stakeholder requirements documentation, and organizational process assets are the primary inputs for creating a WBS.
 - Many organizations provide different guidelines and templates for developing WBSs.
+- Mind mapping allows people to write and even draw pictures of ideas in a nonlinear format.
+- A unit of work should appear at only one place in the WBS.
+- Scope creep(慢行) if not managed well can lead to the failure of information technology projects.

 #### False